 Based on these factors, the profile of some foreign fighters present in Afghanistan and geographic proximity, militants will probably be able to mount more frequent attacks in Bangladesh, India and Pakistan beyond the coming year.
 This is primarily because there are already members of Al-Qaeda in the Indian Subcontinent and Pakistani Taliban operating in the country.
 And because militants improving their skills would still require a network and infrastructure that will enable them to travel or procure weaponry.
 Given the relative infrequency of attacks in India in recent years, it is there where this would have the greatest impact.

-The Taliban’s control of Afghanistan therefore presents yet another opportunity for Al-Qaeda to rebuild its networks with the long-term aim of mounting attacks in the West, including Europe.
-However, much Western governments have become much more able to detect and prevent internationalised plots over the last two decades.
-For instance intelligence-sharing has expanded considerably, and there have been major advances in border and aviation security.
+The Taliban’s control of Afghanistan, therefore, presents yet another opportunity for Al-Qaeda to rebuild its networks with the long-term aim of mounting attacks in the West, including Europe.
+However, many Western governments have become much more able to detect and prevent internationalised plots over the last two decades.
+For instance, intelligence-sharing has expanded considerably, and there have been major advances in border and aviation security.
 No Western state has issued threat warnings in light of the Taliban takeover, and we forecast that it will take years for this threat to materialise in the West.

-Image: Afghan militia fighters keep a watch at an outpost against Taliban insurgents at Charkint district in Balkh Province in July 2021.
-Credits: FARSHAD USYAN/AFP via Getty Images
+Image: Afghan militia fighters keep a watch at an outpost against Taliban insurgents in Charkint district in Balkh Province in July 2021.
+Photo by Farshad Usyan/AFP via Getty Images